Reymin Guduan

-Reymin Yojairo Guduan (born March 16, 1992) is a Dominican professional baseball pitcher for the Toros de Tijuana of the Mexican League.
-He has played in Major League Baseball (MLB) for the Houston Astros and Oakland Athletics.
+Reymín Yojairo Guduán (born March 16, 1992) is a Dominican professional baseball pitcher for the Conspiradores de Querétaro of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Houston Astros and Oakland Athletics, and in the Chinese Professional Baseball League (CPBL) for the TSG Hawks.

 Career

 Houston Astros

 Guduan signed with the Houston Astros as an international free agent on May 29, 2010.
 He made his professional debut in 2010 with the Dominican Summer League Astros.
 He remained with the DSL Astros in 2011, recording a 1-3 record and 2.17 ERA in 13 appearances.
 In 2012, he played for the GCL Astros, registering a 1-1 record and 5.40 ERA.
 The next year, he split the season between the GCL Astros and the Triple-A Oklahoma City RedHawks, logging a 4.30 ERA with 32 strikeouts in 23.0 innings of work.
 In 2014, Guduan played for the rookie ball Greeneville Astros, posting a 2-5 record and 4.47 ERA in 13 games.
 He split the 2015 season between the Single-A Quad Cities River Bandits, the High-A Lancaster JetHawks, and the Double-A Corpus Christi Hooks, accumulating a 4-6 record and 5.52 ERA in 45.2 innings pitched between the three teams.
 He split the 2016 season between the Triple-A Fresno Grizzlies and Corpus Christi, pitching to a cumulative 3-3 record a 4.18 ERA in 43 appearances.

 The Astros added him to their 40-man roster after the 2016 season.
 Guduan started 2017 with the Fresno Grizzlies, and was called up to the Astros on May 31, making his MLB debut the same day.
 In his debut against the Minnesota Twins, Guduan pitched two innings in relief, allowing one run on two hits, along with two strikeouts and walks.
 He appeared in 22 games for the Astros, but had a 7.88 ERA to finish 2017.
 The Astros had a 101–61 record in 2017, and eventually won the 2017 World Series.
 Guduan won his first championship, despite not playing in the playoffs.

 He spent the majority of the 2018 season in Fresno, logging a 3-3 record and 3.74 ERA in 43 appearances for Fresno, and also pitched 3.1 innings of 1-run ball for the Astros.
-He split the 2019 season between Houston and the Triple-A Round Rock Express, and struggled to a 11.81 ERA in 7 games for the big league club.
+He split the 2019 season between Houston and the Triple-A Round Rock Express, and struggled to an 11.81 ERA in 7 games for the big league club.
 On August 4, 2019, Guduan was suspended for the remainder of that season by the Astros for non-specified, “violations of team policy”.
 On September 3, Guduan was activated from the restricted list and designated for assignment.
 On September 7, he cleared waivers and was released by the Astros.